JoelLisenby/light-accessibility-crawler/README.md

 # lightcrawler
-Crawl a website and run it through Google lighthouse
+Crawl a website and run it through Google lighthouse and output results in html file.

+Upon completion the output will be saved in results.html file in the directory the command is run from.

 ```bash
 npm install --save-dev lightcrawler